seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 The prospect of stepping out from decay and death here and now in this very world has to be asserted for its novelty, which is why the declaration opens with the word *atthi*, "there is".
 However, most of the scholars who tried to interpret this passage in their discussion on Nibbāna, instead of laying stress on the word *idha,* "here", emphasize the opening word *atthi*, "there is", to prove that Nibbāna is some form of reality absolutely existing somewhere.

-As that passage from the *Dhatuvibhaṅgasutta* on *maññanā*, which we discussed, has shown us, the terms *ajātaṁ abhūtaṁ akataṁ* and *asaṅkhataṁ* have to be understood in a deeper sense.
+As that passage from the *Dhātuvibhaṅgasutta* on *maññanā*, which we discussed, has shown us, the terms *ajātaṁ abhūtaṁ akataṁ* and *asaṅkhataṁ* have to be understood in a deeper sense.

 Existence is a conceit deep rooted in the mind, which gives rise to a heap of pervert notions.
 Its cessation, therefore, has also to be accomplished in the mind and by the mind.
 This is the gist of the Buddha's exhortation.

-Let us now come back to the *Dhatuvibhaṅgasutta* to discuss another facet of it.
+Let us now come back to the *Dhātuvibhaṅgasutta* to discuss another facet of it.
 We started our discussion with the grand finale of that discourse, because of its relevance to the question of *maññanā*.
 However, as a matter of fact, this discourse preached by the Buddha to the Venerable Pukkusāti is an exposition of a systematic path of practice for the emancipation of the mind from imaginings or *maññanā*.

 The discourse begins with the declaration *chadhāturo ayaṁ, bhikkhu, puriso*, "monk, man as such is a combination of six elements".[^fn494] The worldling thinks that a being, *satta* (Sanskrit *sattva*), exists at a higher level of reality than inanimate objects.